anonaddy/addy.io/source/terms.md

 You agree that you will accept the full responsibility for successfully cancelling your subscription.
 If you need assistance in cancelling your subscription please simply contact us.
 You agree to provide us with 2 days advance notice to attend to your request.

 If we are unable to process a payment for your subscription, we reserve the right to terminate this license and cancel your subscription for non-payment.

+The use of stolen card details for subscription payments is not authorised.
+In the result of a payment dispute/chargeback if we fail to hear back from you after multiple attempts to reach out your account may be terminted.

 We reserve the right to make changes to subscription fees in the future, you will receive notification of any changes in advance by email.